triton-lang/triton/docs/triton-c.md

 float y = 5.17;
 float z = x + y
 ```
-In Triton-C, the same code can be used on many different platforms (only CPUs and GPUs are supported at the moment).
+In Triton-C, the same code can be used across many different platforms (only CPUs and GPUs are supported at the moment).
 Furthermore, Triton-C is single-threaded, hence easier to write than CUDA.

-- **Performance**: Another issue with our initial C99 code snippet is its performance.
-Although the loops are unrolled, the program does not carry the data-flow information of array operations.
+- **Performance**: Another issue with our initial C code snippet is its performance.
+Although the loops are unrolled, the program does not carry any data-flow information pertaining to array operations.
 This issue gets more and more problematic as programs get increasingly complex, eventually culminating in matrix multiplication being remarkably hard to optimize.

     This can be worked around using heavy metaprogramming techniques (see [CUTLASS](https://github.com/NVIDIA/cutlass)), but even then programmers still have to allocate and synchronize shared memory manually and endure prohibitively long compilation procedures not easily amenable to auto-tuning.
-For these reasons, most Deep-Learning frameworks still rely heavily on highly optimized subroutines (e.g., BLAS), which makes the development of novel custom primitives time-consuming for experts and challenging for others.
+For these reasons, most Deep-Learning frameworks still rely heavily on highly optimized subroutines (e.g., BLAS), which makes the development of novel custom primitives time-consuming for experts and almost impossible for others.

     Triton addresses this issue by relying on **Triton-IR**, an LLVM-like IR for array operations, and **Triton-JIT**, an optimizing compiler for Triton-IR.
 These two systems are, however, beyond the scope of this tutorial.
 More information can be found [here](http://www.eecs.harvard.edu/~htk/publication/2019-mapl-tillet-kung-cox.pdf).

 _Note: You might be thinking that this is exactly what [MLIR](https://github.com/tensorflow/mlir) was made for... and you're right!
-You can think of Triton-IR as a dialect for MLIR, and Triton-C as a frontend for it.
-If you're interested in making this a thing, let me know._
+You can conceptually think of Triton-IR as a dialect for MLIR, and Triton-C as a frontend for it.
+I would like to integrate Triton-IR into MLIR in the future; If you're interested in making this a thing, let me know._